piyushvinde10/RHCSA-Linux-System-Administration/sort-uniq.md

 - Sorting text data
 - Removing duplicate lines
-- Counting repeated values
+- Counting repeated entries
-- Data cleaning and analysis
+- Data processing and log analysis

 These commands are often used with: